By Stephanie Younger •

-I was consequently turned away and excluded by the organizers from participating in the Virginia National School Walkout Protest.
-They waited until the day of the Walkout when I had arrived to deliver my speech to tell me I was no longer wanted.
-After sharing my story on social media, at two town halls, one youth summit and one speak-out, that organizing group in Richmond, Virginia no longer exists.
+I was turned away and excluded by the organizers from participating in the Virginia National School Walkout Protest.
+They waited until the day of the walkout, and when I had arrived to deliver my speech to tell me I was no longer wanted.
+After sharing my story on social media, at two town halls, one youth summit and one speak-out, that organizing group in Richmond, Virginia became nonexistent.

 As a Black girl, I was heavily stereotyped advocating for gun violence prevention, while white youth were showered with praise for doing the exact same thing.
 Black youth have been combating gun violence for generations, and it’s infuriating that Black youth are erased from the work we’ve been doing.
 According to Everytown for Gun Safety, gun violence is the leading cause of death for Black youth.
 We are also 14 times more likely than white children to lose their lives to gun violence.
 Despite this statistic, Black youth don’t usually have school walkouts across the country and thousands of people showing up to our marches in our support.
 The March For Our Lives in Richmond drew over 5000 people, while demonstrations organized by Black youth attracted much fewer people.